 I feel I must mention rhubarb as I was born the the very famous Yorkshire Rhubarb Triangle.

 Don't try and force the same crown each year.
-Have a few and alternate.
-They get tired.
+Have a few and alternate or they get tired.

-Old plants do need lifting and splitting every few years.
-If there is a really long old rhizome tap root in your crown its best cropped off just replant the younger shoots and roots.
+Old rhubarb plants do need lifting and splitting every few years.
+If there is a really long old rhizome tap root in your crown its best cropped off.
+Just replant the younger shoots and roots.

 Other varieties also available from Preston Bissett Nurseries: